Find Affordable College Courses

 Check out the liberal arts / sciences and humanities associate degree programs at these schools if you want to attend one of the most popular in Georgia.

-Our 2023 rankings named Georgia State University-Perimeter College the most popular school in Georgia for liberal arts / sciences and humanities students working on their associate degree.
-Located in the city of Atlanta, Georgia State University-Perimeter College is a public school with a fairly large student population.
+Our analysis found Georgia State University-Perimeter College to be the most popular school for liberal arts / sciences and humanities students who want to pursue a associate degree in Georgia.
+Located in the large city of Atlanta, Georgia State University-Perimeter College is a public school with a fairly large student population.

 Of the 2,419 students majoring in liberal arts / sciences and humanities at Georgia State University-Perimeter College, 32% are male and 68% are female.

-Read full report on Liberal Arts / Sciences & Humanities at Georgia State University-Perimeter College
+Full Liberal Arts / Sciences & Humanities at Georgia State University-Perimeter College Report

-The in-demand associate degree programs at Georgia Highlands College helped the school earn the #2 place on this year’s ranking of the most popular liberal arts / sciences and humanities schools in Georgia.
-GHC is a medium-sized public school located in the rural area of Rome.
+A rank of #2 on this year’s list means Georgia Highlands College is a great place for liberal arts / sciences and humanities students working on their associate degree.
+GHC is a moderately-sized public school located in the rural area of Rome.

 Women make up 63% of the liberal arts / sciences and humanities majors at the school.